-What is Incremental Analysis?
+What Is Incremental Analysis?

 Incremental Analysis is referred to the financial analysis undertaken by the company to evaluate the available options, with the objective of improving the profitability by optimizing the capacity utilization and workforce of the business.

-XYZ Ltd. manufactures a particular product (running at ~70% capacity) and sells at a net profit margin of 20%.
+XYZ Ltd. manufactures a particular product (running at ~70% capacity) and sells at a net profit marginNet Profit MarginNet profit margin is the percentage of net income a company derives from its net sales.
+It indicates the organization's overall profitability after incurring its interest and tax expenses. of 20%.
 However, XYZ ltd received an order which states the company will be able to make a net profit margin of 10%.
 However, if the company with its full capacity can supply the product, it may lead to a higher margin than its forecasted ~10%.

 This is because the fixed expenses will remain the same, and after a particular unit manufactured, the business will not require any extra expenses.
-Thus, it might turn into a value proposition, while proper incremental cost analysisIncremental Cost AnalysisIncremental costs are the additional costs associated with the production of one additional unit, and it only considers costs that are likely to change as a result of a specific decision, such as replacing machinery or equipment or adding a new product, and so on. has to be done by the Finance manager.
+Thus, it might turn into a value proposition, while proper incremental cost analysisIncremental Cost AnalysisIncremental costs are the additional costs associated with the production of one additional unit, and it only considers costs that are likely to change as a result of a specific decision, such as replacing machinery or equipment or adding a new product, and so on. has to be done by the finance manager.

 A manufacturing company produces a product at $5.5 per unit and sells at $7.5 per unit.
-The company received a bulk order where the company would get a bulk order 5000 pieces of if it sells at $7 per unit.
+The company received a bulk order where the company would get a bulk order of 5000 pieces if it sells at $7 per unit.
 The finance manager calculated that it would hit the margin of the company as the company was running at full capacity.

 However, if they outsource the entire order except for the packaging part, the company would be able to retain its margin.
 Thus, the finance manager has to take a call based on incremental analysis, if he would take the call or not?